-Select AMD-RAID Controller and click Next to load the driver and continue the OS installation.
-After the driver installation, you can proceed with the Windows XP installation.
+When a screen appears, select AMD-RAID Controller and click Next to load the driver and continue the OS installation.

 B. Installing Windows XP (32-bit)

 Before installing Windows XP, connect a USB floppy disk drive to your computer first because you need to install the SATA RAID driver from a floppy disk that contains the driver during the OS installation.
 Without the driver, the hard drive(s) may not be recognized during the Windows setup process.
 First, copy the driver from the motherboard driver disk to a floppy disk.
 Refer to the methods below.